wojo81/nacht_des_schreckens/readme.md

         license_weather

-        please email me if you feel that you any other licenses should apply: [email](tylerwojo81@gmail.com)
+        please email me if you feel that any other licenses should apply: tylerwojo81@gmail.com

 # Nacht des Schreckens

 ![demo of the map](demo.png)

 Consider this a custom zombies map for 'Call of Duty: World at War' but in the vein of a Doom 2 mod using the GZDoom source port.
-Like other Doom 2 mods, this requires a valid 'Doom2.wad' file via a legal copy of Doom 2.
 This map pulls or modifies many assets from 'World at War'.
-After the final release of the demo, further updates will have to be retrieved elsewhere and a valid copy of 'Call of Duty: World at War' will also be required to use this mod.
+Most likely, after the final release of the demo, further updates will have to be retrieved elsewhere and a valid copy of 'Call of Duty: World at War' will also be required to use this mod.

 This mod is meant to bring the features and spirit of classic 'Call of Duty Zombies' maps into Doom 2 through a reimagining of their very first map.
 While this has been done before, I hope to bring this type of mod into a category of its own.